ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 A quick note on `docpad install`.
 It's a handy way to install plugins but you can do so without it by simply using npm install for the plugin and updating the docpad config (more on the docpad config later).

-If you need to remove a plugin you use `docpad uninstall the-plugin-name` so if you wanted to unistall thr rss plugin for example it's:
+If you need to remove a plugin you use `docpad uninstall the-plugin-name` so if you wanted to uninstall the rss plugin for example it's:

 ```bash
 docpad uninstall rss